kmboorom/flex_th/README.md

 idk why I did it this way, this really isn't the best way to do this
 wow I should have just taken my chances on the python script

+ok now that we have insert statements, if all of the keys are right, this should be a pretty simple query